LGBT Foundation

 LGBT Foundation (formerly known as The Lesbian & Gay Foundation) is a national charity based in Manchester with a wide portfolio of services.
-With a history dating back nearly 40 years, it campaigns for a fair and equal society where all lesbian, gay, bisexual and trans (LGBT) people are able to reach their full potential.
+With a history dating back to 1975, it campaigns for a fair and equal society where all lesbian, gay, bisexual and trans (LGBTQ) people are able to reach their full potential.
 They support over 40,000 people directly every year, and a further 600,000 online.
 They provide direct services and resources to more LGBT people than any other charity of its kind in the UK.